itsfuad/ESP32-GPR/readme.md

 ## Usage

-1. Connect your ESP32 GPR hardware to your computer via USB.
+1. Connect receiver ESP32 to your computer via USB.

 2. Run the visualization program:
 ```bash